julien-poivret/SSH_basic/README.md

 PubkeyAuthentication yes
 PasswordAuthentication no
 ```
-( this will disable password login on the server )
+( this will disable password login on the server via ssh login the
+encrypted key will be used instead )

 !!! only encrypted link will work from now... !!!
 (*** established by the ssh-copy-id command... ***)